koles/gooddata-agent/README.md

 ## TODO

-* Pull source data from a database via JDBC
+* Pull source data from a database via JDBC using the incremental mode